TWOEARS/binaural-simulator/README.md

 ### Simulate rooms using Binaural Room Impulse Responses

-The following example simulates a cello in a reverberant environment
+The `doc/examples/brirs.m` example simulates a cello in a reverberant environment using BRIR recordings.
+The resulting binaural signal as stored in `out_brirs.wav`.

 ```MATLAB
 sim = simulator.SimulatorConvexRoom();